-Windows 10 is all new with a new interface and new Settings.
+Windows 10 is all-new with a new interface and new Settings.
 There is a new Devices section in Windows 10 PC Settings which makes it easy for users to add, remove or manage the devices connected to their PC.
 In this post, we will learn about the how to open and use the Devices Panel in Settings, and see how to change Printers, Scanner, Bluetooth, Mouse, Touchpad, Typing, Autoplay and Connected Devices preferences.

-Printers & Scanners
+2. Printers and Scanners

 Read: How to let apps use Trusted Devices in Windows 10.

 This tab lets you configure the Mouse settings such as selecting your primary button as left or right and rolling the mouse to the wheel to scroll to either multiple lines at a time or one screen at a time.